rakeshrinawa/Web-Dev-Cheet-Sheets/README.md

 ## Welcome to GitHub Pages

-Give these to clone this repository.
+Give these commands to clone this repository.

 git clone https://github.com/rakeshrinawa/Web-Dev-Cheet-Sheets.git